Adaptive Real-Time Multi-Loss Function Optimization Using Dynamic Memory Fusion Framework: A Case Study on Breast Cancer Segmentation: Loss Functions

 Tversky loss is a generalization of dice loss that allows for a tunable trade-off between false positives and false negatives.
 It is advantageous when there is a significant class imbalance.
 The Tversky loss is defined as:

-where $\alpha$ and $\beta$ are hyperparameters that control the penalty for false positives and false negatives, respectively.
-This formulation allows the model to be more sensitive to either false positives or false negatives based on the specific task requirements.
+where $\alpha$ and $\beta$ are hyperparameters that control the penalty for FPs and FNs, respectively.
+This formulation allows the model to be more sensitive to FP or FN based on the specific task requirements.
+The Tversky Loss parameters were empirically set to 0.7 for $\alpha$ and 0.3 for $\beta$ to balance their trade-off according to task requirements.

-\section{Class Balanced Dice Loss}
+\subsection{Class Balanced Dice Loss}

 Class imbalance is a common issue in semantic segmentation tasks.
 Certain classes (e.g., the background) may dominate the image, resulting in biased predictions.
 To address this, we propose the class-balanced dice (CB-Dice) loss, an extension of the standard dice loss that incorporates class weights based on the pixel distribution across classes.